 - Title: Prompting and Modeling of Coping Strategies During Childbirth

-- Presenter: Ashley Greenwald Ph.D.
+- Presenter: Ashley Greenwald Ph.D., BCBA-D

 - CEUs: 2 Learning